 The Crab Trap

 For over 30 years The Crab Trap restaurant in historic Fernandina Beach has been satisfying the seafood cravings of local and tourist alike.
 Family owned and operated, we were personally greeted by the owner Max Wohlfarth.
 Not daily consumers of reptile, our paradigms shifted thanks to fried gator tail (think chicken with a slightly different consistency).
-Up next, conch fritters, hush-puppies, and crab cakes (just writing this makes me want to say “Go there, y’all!”).
+Up next, conch fritters, hush-puppies, and crab cakes.

 Try the coleslaw; the hint of apple cider vinegar has me wondering who really makes the best slaw in the country—Florida or Tennessee.
-As much as I wanted Owen to try snow crab, shrimp, or a fish dinner from the Child’s Menu, he was not deviating from the idea of meatloaf (Max suggested a circle meatloaf with cheese between two buns; and he was happy).
-Speaking of kids, The Crap Trap is currently using one of the best ideas on earth: circular cut-outs in the center of the table.
-Underneath is a strategically placed trash can for claws, shells, and other incidentals.
-The convenience of tossing soiled napkins and wrappers from my purse mid-meal had me looking for the Sawzall when we got home.
+As much as I wanted my son to try snow crab, shrimp, or a fish dinner from the Child’s Menu, he was not deviating from the idea of meatloaf (Max suggested a circle meatloaf with cheese between two buns; and everyone was happy).
+Speaking of kids, The Crap Trap is currently using one of the best ideas on earth: circular cut-outs in the center of the table with a strategically placed trash can for claws, shells, and other incidentals.

 Residence Inn, Amelia Island